murada/Dagger2Android/README.md

 * Component(Dependency Manager a class will inject the consumers with their dependencies)
 * Consumer (Classes has dependencies -they have fields from another classes-)
 * Scope (The Dependency lifetime)
+* Qualifier( if we had 2 provides method with same return type we need to distinguish between them using qualifier (Annotations)).

 Main Annotations: